+The IRQ number is assigned by the system.
 Use PCIFind.EXE to determine the IRQ that was assigned to the card by the BIOS or Operating System.
-Alternatively, in Windows 9x, the Device Manager can be used.
-The card's ports are listed under the Ports class.
-Selecting the port, clicking Properties, then selecting the Resources tab will show the base addresses and IRQ assigned to the port.
+Alternately, in Windows 95/98/NT the Device Manager can be used.
+The cardis listed under the Data Acquisition class.
+Selecting the card, clicking Properties, then selecting the Resources tab will show the base address and IRQ assigned to the card.